garzaa/vaporvania/README.md

 `X`: interact with save points and NPCs (when you see the prompt)

 ### what's happening now
-I'm working on making movement and combat feel as fluid and satisfying as I can.
+I'm working on UI-related things like inventory and NPC dialogue.

 done:
 - wall-jumping